HealthPatterns/HealthPatterns/README.md

 ## Installation

-Make sure you have [docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/) installed on your system.
+Make sure you have the latest versions of [docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/) installed on your system.
+Alternatively install the latest version of [Docker Desktop](https://docs.docker.com/desktop/).

 ### Via GitHub